Uptane Standard for Design and Implementation 2.1.0

 - Construct the Image filename using the rule in Section 5.2.7, or use the download URL specified in the Director metadata.

 - If there is no Targets metadata about this image, abort the update cycle and report that there is no such image.
 Additionally, in the case of failure, the ECU SHALL retain its previous Targets metadata instead of using the new Targets metadata.
-Otherwise, download the image (up to the number of bytes specified in the Targets metadata), and verify that its hashes match the Targets metadata.
+Otherwise, download the image (up to the number of bytes specified in the Targets metadata) and verify it according to Section 188.8.131.52.

 When the Primary responds to the download request, the ECU SHALL overwrite its current image with the downloaded image from the Primary.